Aliases for C5 Gene

-UniProtKB/Swiss-Prot for C5 Gene
+UniProtKB/Swiss-Prot Summary for C5 Gene

 Activation of C5 by a C5 convertase initiates the spontaneous assembly of the late complement components, C5-C9, into the membrane attack complex.
 C5b has a transient binding site for C6.
-The C5b-C6 complex is the foundation upon which the lytic complex is assembled
+The C5b-C6 complex is the foundation upon which the lytic complex is assembled.

 Derived from proteolytic degradation of complement C5, C5 anaphylatoxin is a mediator of local inflammatory process.
 Binding to the receptor C5AR1 induces a variety of responses including intracellular calcium release, contraction of smooth muscle, increased vascular permeability, and histamine release from mast cells and basophilic leukocytes (PubMed:8182049).
 C5a is also a potent chemokine which stimulates the locomotion of polymorphonuclear leukocytes and directs their migration toward sites of inflammation.